Wiener Werkstätte: Legacy

 With its avant-garde, artistic, yet timeless designs, the Wiener-Werkstaette-Stil influenced generations of architects and designers in the 20th century.
-The Bauhaus in Germany, Art Deco in America from 1920 to 1940, Scandinavian design from 1940–1960 (see for example Arne Jacobsen), as well as Italian design (see Mario Bellini) between 1960 and 1980, were all strongly influenced by the Wiener Werkstätte.
+The Bauhaus movement in Germany, Art Deco in America from 1920 to 1940, Scandinavian design from 1940 to 1960 (see for example Arne Jacobsen), as well as Italian design (see Mario Bellini) between 1960 and 1980, were all strongly influenced by the Wiener Werkstätte.
+The Bauhaus movement continued Wiener Werkstätte's emphasis on geometric shapes and simplistic design, and relied on many of the founding principles that Hoffmann and Moser had hoped the Wiener Werkstätte including its focus on mass production through the use of affordable materials and simplistic designs.

-A work considered representative is the Stoclet Palace in Brussels, which was designed as a Gesamtkunstwerk of the company Wiener Werkstätte.
+A work considered representative of the Wiener Werkstätte's design is the Stoclet Palace in Brussels, which was designed as a Gesamtkunstwerk of the company Wiener Werkstätte.
 In 2009 it was declared a UNESCO World Heritage site and a digital twin will guide any future maintenance work.

-Unlike Bauhaus, the Wiener Werkstätte workshop business associates Josef Hoffmann and Koloman Moser did not embrace mass production.
-After continuous financial difficulties, the Wiener Werkstätte filed for bankruptcy in 1932.
-But the fashion accessory designs of Dagobert Peche have endured and detached from the Gesamtkunstwerk to be carried around in public.
+The fashion accessory designs of Dagobert Peche have endured and detached from the Gesamtkunstwerk to be carried around in public.

 The chocolate company Altmann & Kühne uses many of the designs of the company for its chocolate boxes, as does Demel.

+In 2026, an exhibit known as "Modernity and Opulence: Women of the Wiener Werkstätte" was opened at The Jewish Museum in New York City, primarily featuring Vally Wieselthier and Felice Rix-Ueno, among others.